leecrossley/cordova-plugin-apple-watch/README.md

 ### sendNotification

-Sends a local notification directly to the apple watch (should be called after successful registerNotifications).
+Sends a local notification directly to the Apple Watch (should be called after successful registerNotifications).

-Used to display the apple watch short-look / long-look notification interface, using UILocalNotification.
+Used to display the Apple Watch short-look / long-look notification interface, using UILocalNotification.
 If the user continues to look at the notification, the system transitions quickly from the short-look interface to the long-look interface.

 ```js
 var payload = {